/v/ vocabulary-test.com

 Why SAT and GRE Vocabulary Still Matters

 Although the SAT moved away from standalone vocabulary questions in 2016, strong vocabulary remains one of the highest-leverage skills for standardised test performance.
 Reading comprehension passages — on both the SAT and ACT — are dense with academic and literary vocabulary.
+(To start practicing, you can browse our comprehensive SAT Vocabulary List).
 On the GRE, Verbal Reasoning sections explicitly test knowledge of challenging words through Text Completion and Sentence Equivalence questions.

 Beyond tests, a strong vocabulary is consistently associated with higher academic performance, stronger writing, and greater professional credibility.
 The words that appear on SAT and GRE word lists are not arbitrary — they are high-frequency in academic writing, journalism, and literary fiction.